 Case reports must include an Abstract (not exceeding 500 words), Introduction, Case report, Discussions, and Conclusion (up to a maximum of 1500 words) and references.
 Authors shall include upto a maximum of 10 references, 6 figures, and one table.
 Case reports shall have up to four authors.

 Letters to the Editor

 Letters to the Editor and Replies should be brief and succinct based on constructive criticism of articles published in the ANMRP within the previous two months.
 The letter and reply should be solely based on the data published in the article.
 Letters should not duplicate prior published material or be under consideration for publication elsewhere.
 The Editor-in-Chief will use his discretion to publish or reject the letter.
 These letters and replies do not undergo peer review.
 Submitted letters are subject to the editing of content and style.
-No Abstract, Maximums text – 500 words; Total References allowed – 4; Figures – 2 or total of 4 images; No Tables are allowed.
+It contains no Abstract, text not exceeding – 500 words.
+Authors shall include upto 4 References, 2 Figures or total of 4 images; No Tables are allowed.
 The maximum number of Authors allowed is Two.

 Article Processing Charge

-Announcement, ANNOUNCEMENTS, Case Report, Collective Reviews, COMMENTARY, Editorial Commentary, HOW I DO IT, Original Article, Review article, Symposium: the US $ 150.
+Case Report, Collective Reviews, Original Article, Review article, Symposium : US $ 250.

 Compliance with Funder-Mandated Open Access Policies

 An author whose work is funded by an organization that mandates the use of the Creative Commons Attribution-Non-Commercial-Share Alike 4.0 License is able to meet that requirement through the available open-access license for approved funders.